Jmboiry/RaspistreamNetCore/README.md

 # raspistreamnetcore

-Compile the project from Visual Code or the terminal:
+Step 1 : Compile the project from Visual Code or the terminal:
-1

 compile and publish for the Raspberry Pi:
-1

 dotnet publish -c Release -r linux-arm RaspiCam.sln

-2